Kristina140699/JavaCodes/README.md

 # JavaCodes
 This repository contains some classic codes in the Java Programming Language.
-So, if you are a beginner or an intermediate C developer, this might be a good resource.
+So, if you are a beginner or an intermediate Java developer, this might be a good resource.